InternLM/InternLM-XComposer/finetune/README.md

 sh finetune.sh
 ```

-If you want to finetune the `internlm/internlm-xcomposer2-7b` model, please set the `--img_size 224` and `--hd_num -1`.

-If you want to finetune the `internlm/internlm-xcomposer2-vl-7b` model, please set the `--img_size 490` and `--hd_num -1`.

-If you want to finetune the `internlm/internlm-xcomposer2-4khd-7b` model, please set `hd_num` to a positive integer, e.g., `--hd_num 16`.
-The parameter `img_size` is not used in the 4khd model and can by any number.

 ### LoRA finetuning

 The LoRA allows light-weight model tuning with only a small subset of parameters updated.
 We provide the LoRA implementation based on `peft`.
 To launch your training, run the following script: